 After graduation, there are a series of exams that must be taken to become a Registered Respiratory Therapist.
 These exams are given by the National Board for Respiratory Care (NBRC).
 Successful completion of the first exam in the series, the entry-level exam, will allow the therapist to obtain a Pennsylvania state license.
 This exam will grant the therapist the credential of a Certified Respiratory Therapist (CRT).
-The next two exams must both be completed to obtain the RRT (Registered Respiratory Therapist) credential.
-One of these exams is a multiple-choice exam, while the other assesses clinical experience.
-All of the exams given by the NBRC are computerized exams, to be taken at specific NBRC testing sites.
+The second exam must be completed to obtain the Registered Respiratory Therapist RRT credential.
+This exam assesses clinical experience.
+Both exams are administered by the NBRC, and are computerized exams, to be taken at specific NBRC testing sites.

 Further details on credentials are explained below.

 This credential is awarded by the National Board for Respiratory Care and indicates that the holder is considered knowledgeable in the practice of respiratory care at the entry level.
 To be awarded this credential, the individual must pass a written examination called the "Entry Level CRT Examination".
 Successful completion of this examination is required by the Commonwealth of Pennsylvania to practice respiratory care in the state.